 Your design and development period and delivery dates depend on your customer and your launch strategy, Sarah says.
 If you’re selling wholesale, buyers will need to see your collection a month before fashion week.

-“I showed my spring collection in October but, by the time you show your collection it’s already over, so you try to hold back on the pictures online because you still want people to be excited when it actually ships in February.
-Generally you want your collections for the following season to be ready six to eight months before because you need time to photograph your lookbook.”
+“I showed my spring collection in October, but by the time you show your collection it’s already over,” she says. ”Try to hold back on the pictures online, because you still want people to be excited when it actually ships in February.”
+Sarah suggests that you have your collection ready for the next season at least six to eight months in advance.

 Wholesale and consignment